Passeriformes / Emberizidae / Emberiza

 Description

-This medium-sized bunting measures 13.5-15.5 cm in length and weighs between 10-28 g.
-It possesses a small but powerful conical bill adapted for seed-eating.
-The male in breeding plumage is distinctive, featuring a black head and throat, a conspicuous white neck collar, pale underparts, and a heavily barred brown back.
-The female is considerably duller, showing a streaked brown head pattern and more pronounced barring on the underparts.
-The species produces a repetitive, metallic song described as 'srip'.
+Medium-sized, 13.5–15.5 cm (5.3–6.1 in) long, weighing 10–28 g, with a small but powerful seed-eating bill.
+The male has a black head and throat, white neck collar and underparts, and a heavily barred brown back.
+The female is duller, with a streaked brown head and more barring underneath.

 Distribution & Habitat